Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays: Simulation

 \subsection{Monte Carlo simulation}

-To efficiently generate a large sample of impacting-CR events, we follow the general approach of Ref.~\cite{coleman2024iniceaskaryanemissionair}.
-Their simulation considered a narrow trigger band with a bandwidth of $\approx$ 100\,MHz, within which the signals obtained with the fast parameterized neutrino model and a microscopic simulation of an impacting CR shower core are very similar in shape.
+To efficiently generate a large sample of impacting-CR events, we use a fast parametrized neutrino model that includes both charged-current and neutral-current interactions, following the general approach of Ref.~\cite{coleman2024iniceaskaryanemissionair}.
+Their simulation considered a narrow trigger band with a bandwidth of $\approx$ 100\,MHz, within which the signals obtained with the parametrized neutrino shower and a microscopic simulation of an impacting CR shower core are very similar in shape.
 In this scenario, the relative amplitude scale factor $f$ is then uniquely defined as the scale factor of the time-domain signals.
 The ARA trigger uses a much wider band of 150\,MHz--720\,MHz, which can lead to differences in the signal shape between the parametrization and the microscopic simulation.
 We account for the resulting ambiguity by defining two quantities \flin{} and \fRMS{}, which act as scale factors of the coherently-added and incoherently-added Fourier amplitudes, respectively,

-In these expressions, $V_{\mathrm{C8}}$ and $V_{\mathrm{param.}}$ are the signals simulated by the microscopic \corsika{} approach and the parameterized simulation, respectively, including the in-borehole antenna response and instrument response.
+In these expressions, $V_{\mathrm{C8}}$ and $V_{\mathrm{param.}}$ are the signals simulated by the microscopic \corsika{} approach and the parametrized simulation, respectively, including the in-borehole antenna response and instrument response.

 \paragraph{Simulated analysis threshold} To simulate the analysis selection, we apply a requirement on the simulated event SNR, equivalent to the LDA selection cut used in Ref.~\cite{ara-lowthresh-analysis}.
 In constructing this cut, we observe that the LDA score for passing near-threshold events is approximately linearly related to SNR, cf.~Fig.~\ref{fig:lda_snr}.
 This is the result of the LDA score being defined as a linear combination of its input variables, the most discriminating of which are themselves strongly correlated with SNR.
 The derived SNR threshold of 4.6 corresponds to a trigger efficiency of $\approx 100\%$ \cite{PA_instrument_paper}; trigger effects therefore do not play a role in the event selection.